 Best-fit widening uses a combination of symmetrical widening (an equal amount of widening on both sides of the roadway) and asymmetrical widening (widening to one side of the roadway more so than the other).
 Best-fit widening avoids and/or minimizes impacts to the human and natural environment to the greatest extent possible.

-Factors that led to the selection of Alternative 1 as the Preferred Alternative include:
+Factors that led to the selection of Alternative 1 include:

-- Alternative 1 is less expensive than Alternatives 2A and 2B from a right of way and construction standpoint
+- It is less expensive than Alternatives 2A and 2B from a right-of-way and construction standpoint.

-- Alternative 1 is anticipated to have less impact to streams and wetlands than Alternatives 2A and 2B.
+- It is anticipated to have less impact to streams and wetlands than Alternatives 2A and 2B.

-- Alternative 1 has the same number of anticipated relocations (homes and businesses) as Alternative 2A and has fewer anticipated relocations than Alternative 2B.
+- It has the same number of anticipated relocations (homes and businesses) as Alternative 2A and has fewer anticipated relocations than Alternative 2B.